IcarusKiyopon/InstagramScraper/README.md

-A simple automated search bot built using Python and Selenium.
+I made a simple automated search bot built using Python and Selenium.
 It takes user input from the terminal and performs a web search in a Chrome browser.

 ## Features